-19.4.3 Run-time configuration
+20.4.3 Run-time configuration

-- librte_pmd_mlx5 brings kernel network interfaces up during initialization because it is affected by their state.
-Forcing them down prevents packets reception. - ethtool operations on related kernel interfaces also affect the PMD. - rxq_cqe_comp_en parameter [int]
+- librte\pmd\mlx5 brings kernel network interfaces up during initialization because it is affected by their state.
+Forcing them down prevents packets reception. - ethtool operations on related kernel interfaces also affect the PMD. - rxq\cqe\comp\en parameter [int]

 A nonzero value enables the compression of CQE on RX side.
-This feature allows to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+This feature allows to save PCI bandwidth and improve performance.
 Enabled by default.